-The Student Council discusses and debates issues which are of interest or concerns to students.
-It provides recommendations to the Trustees of the Students’ Union and offers direction to sabbatical officers and hub committees and holds them to account.
+The Student Council discusses and debates issues which are of interest or concern to students.
+It provides recommendations to the Trustees of the Students’ Union and offers direction to Full-time Officers and holds them to account.
 It can raise its concerns to and be consulted by the University.

 Who is on the Student Council?

-See bye-law 3 for full info.
+See by-law 3 for full info.